 - Unsubscribes are those contacts have asked to no longer receive email from you.
 It could be that they didn’t like your email, or maybe your emails are just no longer relevant to them.

 - Spam reports are the number of subscribers who marked your email as spam or junk.
-It’s important to pay attention to these, and consider removing the subscriber from your email list.
+It’s important to pay attention to these, and consider cleaning up that subscriber from your email list.

 - Open rate is the percentage of email recipients that actually open your email.
 As we went over earlier, open rate isn’t very reliable, but most email marketing providers still make open rate data available.
 You can still compare open rates across your campaigns to get a general idea of the effectiveness of your email subject lines, but it’s important to always take open rate data with a grain of salt, and not to rely too heavily on it when measuring your success.